 Industries and Applications: Several industries and applications require low-cost rigid-flex PCBs, including the automotive industry, where they are used in various components such as airbag sensors, infotainment systems, and engine management systems.
 Additionally, the healthcare industry requires flexible electronic devices for wearable sensors, medical imaging, and patient monitoring systems.
 The consumer electronics industry is another major market for rigid-flex PCBs, as they are used in smartphones, tablets, and wearable devices.

 Overall, the increasing demand for flexible electronic devices and the advantages of rigid-flex PCBs are expected to drive the growth of the market for low-cost rigid-flex PCBs.
 As the market continues to grow, companies that can offer cost-effective solutions and customized designs for specific applications will be well-positioned to succeed.

 In this article, we have provided a detailed introduction to the basic composition and structure of rigid-flex PCBs, analyzed their advantages and disadvantages compared to traditional rigid PCBs and flexible PCBs, discussed the key factors and specific calculation methods for manufacturing costs, explored the methods to reduce manufacturing costs, and evaluated the market prospects for low-cost rigid-flex PCBs.
 We have found that rigid-flex PCBs have many advantages, such as enhancing circuit reliability and reducing system size and weight.
-However, the high manufacturing cost has been a major obstacle for its wider application.
+However, the high manufacturing cost has been a major obstacle to its wider application.
 Therefore, manufacturers need to take various measures to reduce the cost of production, such as optimizing PCB design, selecting suitable materials, rationalizing the production process and equipment use, and improving maintenance efficiency.